A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies: Discrimination Variables

 To make a distinction between scenario I and scenario III, we turn to angular variables other than longitudinal polarization fraction of $K^*$ or the forward-backward asymmetry.
 The differential distribution of four-body decay $B\to K^*(\to K\pi)\mu^+\mu^-$ can be parametrized as the function of one kinematic and three angular variables.
 The kinematic variable is $q^2 = (p_B-p_{K^*})^2$, where $p_B$ and $p_{K^*}$ are respective four-momenta of $B$ and $K^*$ mesons.
 The angular variables are defined in the $K^*$ rest frame.
 They are (a) $\theta_{K}$ the angle between $B$ and $K$ mesons where $K$ meson comes from $K^*$ decay, (b) $\theta_{\mu}$ the angle between momenta of $\mu^-$ and $B$ meson and (c) $\phi$ the angle between $K^*$ decay plane and the plane defined by the $\mu^+-\mu^-$ momenta.
 The full decay distribution can be expressed as~\cite{Bobeth:2008ij, Altmannshofer:2008dz}

 where

 The twelve angular coefficients $I^{(a)}_i$ depend on $q^2$ and on various hadron form factors.
-The detailed expressions of these coefficients can be found in Ref.~\cite{Altmannshofer:2008dz}.
+The detailed expressions of these coefficients are given in Appendix~(\ref{appen}).
 The corresponding expression for the CP conjugate of the decay can be obtained by replacing $\theta_{\mu}$ by $(\pi-\theta_{\mu})$ and $\phi$ by $-\phi$.
 This leads to the following transformations of angular coefficients

 where $\bar{I}^{(a)}_i$ are the complex conjugate of $I^{(a)}_i$.
 Therefore, there could be twelve CP averaged angular observables which can be defined as~\cite{Bobeth:2008ij,Altmannshofer:2008dz}